 The good news is, though, that there does seem to be a growing awareness of the danger of

 Katie MacBride wrote an extremely popular article on Medium on the “inevitable ugliness of alcoholism.”
-Her story echoes thousands of stories told daily in AA meetings in describing where her drinking took her—shaking from morning withdrawal, drinking cough syrup because it contained trace amounts of alcohol, and plenty of other good reasons to avoid the first drop of this substance that can take one through these common throes of addiction.
+Her story echoes thousands of stories told daily in AA meetings in describing where her drinking took her—shaking from morning withdrawal, drinking cough syrup because it contained trace amounts of alcohol and plenty of other good reasons to avoid the first drop of this substance that can take one through these common throes of addiction.

 Other positive trends from a California Study through the National Institute of Health found that unhealthy alcohol use decreased among young adults by 9.2% during the COVID-19 pandemic.
 But this positive trend does perhaps reveal the social nature of excessive drinking.

-Although perhaps making a non-alcoholic beer your favorite drink is seemingly on the right track, abstaining altogether in favor of the natural highs or togetherness and freedom are probably the best thing for your overall physical health.
+Although perhaps making a non-alcoholic beer your favorite drink is seemingly on the right track, abstaining altogether in favor of the natural highs or togetherness and freedom is probably the best thing for your overall physical health.